-- 2. Deposit the corrected file in the NDS open area, subdirectory TRANS, and notify the other Centres. - 3.
+- 1. Either make any suggested modifications to the file, or notify the other Centres why the modifications have not been made. - 2.
+Deposit the corrected file in the NDS open area, subdirectory TRANS, and notify the other Centres. - 3.
 Request NDS to delete the preliminary version from the NDS open area.